HAZARD: MSHA HEALTH STANDARDS FOR OCCUPATIONAL NOISE EXPOSURE FOR MINING

 ORIGIN: Moldex® Technical Services Department

-The Mine Safety and Health Administration’s (MSHA) new Occupational Noise Exposure regulation became effective on September 13, 2000.
+The Mine Safety and Health Administration’s (MSHA) Occupational Noise Exposure regulation became effective on September 13, 2000.
 This updated regulation supersedes the old MSHA noise regulations and imposes much stricter requirements on mine operators to ensure that their miners are not overexposed to noise.

 The old regulations were codified under four different regulations depending upon the type of mine and were first promulgated in the early 1970’s.
 The new regulation is codified under one regulation and covers all mines.
 The new regulation is 30CFR Part 62.
 It is very similar to OSHA’s General Industry Noise Exposure standard 29 CFR 1910.95.